seakhtar/nsf-sbir/review/panelist_system.md

 layout: secondary-narrow
 ---

+# Panelist System

 The "Panelist System Selection" feature of NSF's FastLane system is **required** by the Directorate of Engineering for all Panelist Functions.
 The **Panelist Functions** feature has four (4) very important components.

 - **Panel Review System:** Allows panelists to view/download proposals, request printed copies of proposals, request proposals on CD and prepare/submit reviews.